lm(FFEV1 ~ FAGE + FHEIGHT, data=fev)

 This section uses functions from the

-visualize results from multiple regression models.
+dotwhiskerandgtsummaryvisualize results from multiple regression models.

 This chapter uses the following packages: gtsummary, performance, broom, knitr, dotwhisker